 Describe your style.

-Nate and I have some overlapping style but also some differing tastes.
-Mine is more eclectic and Nate’s is more about clean symmetry and systems.
+Nate and I have some overlapping styles but also some differing tastes.
+Mine is more eclectic, and Nate's is more about clean symmetry and systems.
 Together we have a good balance of both - resulting in bright, clean, yet inviting spaces.
 Our design influences are a mixture of Californian Mid-Century with Japanese simplicity…. and some Southwestern textures and colors peppered in there.

 Describe your home.

-If dogs and owners supposedly “look the same” does this reflect in the design of the home as well?
+If dogs and owners supposedly "look the same," does this reflect in the home design as well?

 What factors do you consider when buying pet supplies?